takuti/takuti.me/_content/en/note/ict-literacy.md

 By asking whether subjects agree or disagree with each statement, we get access to a more nuanced and authentic understanding of the state of individuals' literacy.
 It has been reported that the framework worked well across diverse contexts.

-The invisible factor will differentiate *doing* from *knowing,* which is the key to demonstrate a greater degree of users' agency.
+The invisible factor will differentiate *knowing something* from *actually doing it,* which is the key to demonstrate a greater degree of users' agency.

 ### Toward effective monitoring and evaluation